abailly/abailly.github.io/drafts/the-startup-experience.md

   people occasionally is the best way to discover local culture,
 * Haskell is *really* practical for large-ish systems development.

+**Afterwords**: Many thanks to Cédric and Éric for their feedback on this small piece.

 [^1]: Yes, simple when compared with something like Scala's or C++ type system.
 Haskell's type system only uses a few key concepts that can be rather easily understood and explained and which allow you to build powerful abstractions on top of it without resorting